boobeh123/100-Devs-Web-Dev/Class_29/6-Loops/readME.md

 * The break keyword: Allow programs to leave a loop during the execution of its block.

 ## Learn anything new?
 I understand how to use break in an active loop and that do...while loops can run the code once before looping.
+I had trouble grasping the concept of nested for loops the first time I learned about it.
+Going over it again, I now understand that each time the outer loop iterates once, the inner loop iterates entirely.